-It was in the late summer of 1904 that excavation was begun on the present site of the Fort Wayne Bible Institute.
-The building was completed in January, 1905, and classes were begun in the same month.
-The institution is, therefore, in its thirty-fourth year.
+In the late summer of 1904 excavation was begun on the present site of the Fort Wayne Bible Institute.
+The building was completed in February, 1905, and the first term was held in the first part of the same year.
+The Institute is, therefore, in its thirty-fifth year.

-For more than a quarter of a century hundreds of young people have come to her halls and have lighted their torches at her altars to go out to the dark portions of the earth holding forth the Word of Life.
+For more than a third of a century hundreds of young people have come to her halls and have lighted their torches at her altars to go out to the dark portions of the earth holding forth the Word of Life.
 Born from the vision, sacrifice, and labors of its founders, the life of the Institute has been continuously characterized by these essentials.

 The antecedent of the Fort Wayne Bible Institute was known as Bethany Home, in Bluffton, Ohio.
 Prompted by an implicit faith in God's Word, Mr. and Mrs. B. P. Lugibihl conducted this home as a retreat for the sick who were seeking the Great Physician, and as a haven for Christian workers needing rest and recuperation.
 In a few years the scope of the vision was enlarged to include teaching of the Bible.
-Then it became known as Bethany Bible Institute with courses in Bible, English and Music.
+Then it became known as Bethany Bible Institute with courses in Bible, English, and Music.

 Later the increased demand for Bible training led to definite steps to enlarge its quarters and extend its service.
 The institution then passed into the hands of the Missionary Church Association.
 This body selected a beautiful site at the edge of Fort Wayne, Indiana, and founded the Bible Training School.
 The school operated under this name until the year 1920, when the name was changed to The Fort Wayne Bible Institute.
 This change of name, however, does not indicate any change in the character of the institution, which always has been interdenominational.
-Several different denominations are represented on its board and its teaching staff and students from eighteen to twenty denominations are in attendance each year.
+Several different denominations are represented on its board and its teaching staff, and students from eighteen to twenty denominations are in attendance each year.